phoet/memo-it/README.md

   end
 ```

+### Turning it on and off

-In case you would like to disable memoization (ie testing) you can disable Memo::It:
+In case you would like to disable memoization (ie. for testing) you can disable Memo::It:

 ```ruby
   # enabled is default